CHRONO TRIGGER REVIEW

 This game is a classic, and for good reason.
 It’s sort of a combination of the Legend of Zelda & Final Fantasy in terms of storyline and combat system, and has a really interesting time-travel component.
 The game was released in 1995 for the Super Nintendo, but you can also buy it for the Wii Virtual Console or the Nintendo DS if you can’t find an original copy.

 The game begins with the main protagonist “Crono” who meets a young woman named Marle at a fair.
 They form a quick friendship and proceed to go visit Crono’s friend Lucca, who has been developing a teleportation device.
 I love Lucca since she is so nerdy and smart – plus it’s a retro game so the graphics are very pixelated, and her eyes are literally two huge white circles that are supposed to represent her glasses.
 Anyways, Lucca is showing off her device at the fair and needs a volunteer – so Marle willingly tries it.
 This goes horribly wrong as the machine reacts to a strange pendant Marle is wearing, and she disappears through a portal to another period in time.
 Crono goes after her, travelling 400 years into the past, which marks the beginning of an incredibly journey.
 He will travel to both the past and present in search of his new friend, and begins a fight against an evil wizard attempting to take over the world.
-Hmmm, sounds a bit like Ocarina of time eh?
-Or maybe A Link to the Past?
-Or do these games sound like Chrono Trigger?

 Things You’ll Like